 - Iardhréacht – Epilogue

 The work is an abstract assemblage of fragments.
-The various fragments, be they the musical, singing and dance styles; the short segments from plays and poems; newly composed prose; the visual art elements in the form of projection, set, props; may not, on paper, seem to belong together, but performed in its totality, the ‘chaotic cacophony’ will be unexpectedly and inevitable harmonious bedfellows.
+The various fragments, be they the musical, singing and dance styles; the short segments from plays and poems; newly composed prose; the set and props; may not, on paper, seem to belong together, but performed in its totality, the ‘chaotic cacophony’ will be unexpectedly and inevitable harmonious bedfellows.

-Source material included Sheldrake’s Morphic Resonance Theory, ‘The Stone Tapes’, Dossey’s ‘One Mind’, & Brené Brown’s ‘Connections Curriculum’.
+Source material includes Sheldrake’s Morphic Resonance Theory, ‘The Stone Tapes’, Dossey’s ‘One Mind’, & Brené Brown’s ‘Connections Curriculum’, and key themes include species-wide consciousness, quantum theory, genetic memory.

 Songs – Original Composers